How can you find affordable life insurance?

 What is the most affordable life insurance policy?

-For most people, the cheapest type of life insurance is term life.
-That’s because a term life insurance policy covers you only for a specified period of time, rather than for your entire life, reducing the risk that the company will need to pay a claim.
+The cheapest type of life insurance is term life, because a term life insurance policy covers you only for a specified period of time, rather than for your entire life, reducing the risk that the company will need to pay a claim.

-According to the most recent Insurance.com analysis, a 10-year, $100,000 term life insurance policy can be found for less than $10 a month.
+According to the most recent Insurance.com analysis, a 20-year, $500,000 term life insurance policy can be found for about $22 a month at age 25.

 Term life insurance is designed to provide affordable protection when you need it most, such as during the years when you have children at home, and then end when you no longer need it.
 Different term lengths and coverage amounts allow you to find the right policy and price for your budget and needs.